tarof429/recmd-cli/README.md

 ## Introduction

 `recmd` is a small tool for running commands.
-The tool's user interface is inspired by the *docker* command.
+The tool's user interface is inspired by the *docker* CLI.

 ## Quick start